JARinteractive/ESCObservable/README.md

 Notifying Observers
 -------------

-To send events you must declare what protocol(s) declare the methods you will event on. (typically in -init).
+To send events you must declare what protocol(s) declare the methods you will event on (typically in -init).
 To post events just call the method on your escNotifier.

 ```
 // ExampleObject.h